SantiagoSpina25/SantiagoSpina25/README.md

 I'm Santiago Nicolás Spina, an Argentine programmer currently living in Málaga, Spain.
 I have a Higher Technical Degree in Multiplatform Application Development (DAM), and I previously studied web development at Coderhouse.

-My favorite programming language is Java, and I'm currently focusing on backend development with Spring Boot.
-I also have experience building cross-platform mobile apps using Flutter.
+My favorite programming language is Java, and I’m currently transitioning towards Big Data.
+I have a background in backend development with Spring Boot and experience building cross-platform mobile apps using Flutter.

 I'm always exploring new technologies to expand my skill set and become a better developer. 🚀